|

 This e-mail address is being protected from spam bots, you need JavaScript enabled to view it

-Founding Co-Editor Originally from Canada, Jeff Zroback is an editor by trade and has previously worked in Korea and Hong Kong.
-He is also a co-editor of the short fiction collection Love & Lust and has published fiction and poetry.
+[profile | website] Founding Co-Editor Originally from Canada, Jeff Zroback has an MA in History.
+He is an editor by trade and has previously worked in Canada, Korea, Hong Kong and the UK.
+He was the co-editor of the short fiction collection Love & Lust (with Tammy Ho Lai-Ming) and has published fiction and poetry.
 He writes many of the Cha editorials.
 Contact:

 This e-mail address is being protected from spam bots, you need JavaScript enabled to view it